NGC 1122 - Intermediate Spiral Galaxy in Perseus

-NGC 1122 - Intermediate Spiral Galaxy morphological classification
+NGC 1122 - Intermediate Spiral Galaxy in Perseus morphological classification

-NGC 1122 - Intermediate Spiral Galaxy is classified as Intermediate Spiral (SABb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of NGC 1122 - Intermediate Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+NGC 1122 - Intermediate Spiral Galaxy in Perseus is classified as Intermediate Spiral (SABb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of NGC 1122 - Intermediate Spiral Galaxy in Perseus in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of NGC 1122

 Celestial coordinates for the J2000 equinox of NGC 1122 are provided in the following table:

 The simplified sky charts below show the position of NGC 1122 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.